DSand313/Muh_Repository/Metrocar_Project/Project_Files/README.md

 ## Metrocar Funnel Analysis

 This is the SQL code for the funnel analysis.
-In it, I run a few different analyses with varying degrees of granularity regarding the funnel stages.
+In it, I run a few different analyses with varying degrees of granularity regarding the funnel stages: app downloads, signups, ride requests, transactions, and reviews.
+* The first version of code that I run is the most basic version of the funnel that shows the user dropoff rate between each of the five stages.
+I do it with a "percent of first value" that attaches a percentage of how many users have dropped off relative to the inital funnel stage, which in this case is app downloads.

-* The first version of code that I run
+* The second version of this funnel is done using a "percent of previous" that